Oksydan/falcon/README.md

 ### Installation

-1. Go to [releases](https://github.com/Oksydan/modern-prestashop-starter-theme/releases/) and download latest version `starter.zip` file not source code.
+1. Go to [releases](https://github.com/Oksydan/falcon/releases/) and download latest version `falcon.zip` file not source code.

 2. Download required modules via github releases and place them into `{shop_dir}/modules/` folder.
 Make sure that you are downloading release package not source code of module.
 DON'T clone module repository.
 If you clone module repository, you will have to run `composer install` in root dir of downloaded module.